Wedding of Prince Henry and Lady Alice Montagu Douglas Scott: Music

-The hymn "Praise, my soul, the King of heaven" was sung and the recessional music was Wedding March from A Midsummer Night's Dream by Felix Mendelssohn.
+The hymn "Praise, my soul, the King of heaven" was sung and the recessional music was "Wedding March" from A Midsummer Night's Dream by Felix Mendelssohn.

 Attendants

 The Duke was supported by his two elder brothers, the Prince of Wales and the Duke of York.
-Lady Alice was attended by eight bridesmaids; Princess Elizabeth of York and Princess Margaret Rose of York, the daughters of the Duke and Duchess of York, thus nieces of the groom; Lady Mary Cambridge, daughter of the Marquess and Marchioness of Cambridge, thus the groom's maternal first cousin once removed; Lady Angela Montagu Douglas Scott, the bride's sister; Lady Elizabeth Montagu Douglas Scott, daughter of the Duke and Duchess of Buccleuch, thus the bride's niece; Anne Hawkins, the daughter of Lady Margaret and Commander Geoffrey Hawkins, thus the bride's niece; Clare Phipps, daughter of Lady Sybil and Charles Phipps, thus the bride's niece; and Moyra Montagu Douglas Scott, daughter of Lord George Montagu Douglas Scott, thus the bride's paternal first cousin.
+Lady Alice was attended by eight bridesmaids: Princess Elizabeth of York and Princess Margaret of York, the daughters of the Duke and Duchess of York; Lady Mary Cambridge; Lady Angela Montagu Douglas Scott, the bride's sister; Lady Elizabeth Montagu Douglas Scott, Anne Hawkins and Claire Phillips, nieces of the bride; and Moyra Scott, the bride's cousin.

 Attire

 Lady Alice wore a blush pink satin gown designed by Norman Hartnell.
 This choice of colour was unusual for a royal bride; however, due to her age, Lady Alice wished to have a "less maiden tone".
+The dress was "of modest simplicity, with long, narrow sleeves and a high neckline draped into a nosegay of artificial orange-blossom".
+The veil was made from "a drifting cloud of crisp modern tulle".
+On her way to the private chapel at Buckingham Palace, Alice wore "an ermine blanket stole" due to the cold weather.
 The gown was the first of many important gowns designed by Hartnell for the British royal family.
 He would later go on to design Princess Elizabeth's wedding gown and later her coronation gown, as well as Princess Margaret's wedding gown.

 The Duke wore the uniform of the 10th Royal Hussars with the riband and star of the Order of the Garter, star of the Order of the Thistle and the Royal Victorian Chain.